 Wide color gamut (WCG)

-A layer of film loaded with tiny nanocrystal semiconductors that is placed in a TV’s display panel to help produce a wider array of colors.
-Quantum dots work by altering the light coming from a TV’s backlighting system before it is passed through the TV’s color filter.
+A layer of film loaded with tiny nanocrystal semiconductors that is placed in a TV’s display panel to help produce a more accurate array of colors.
+Quantum dots work by producing a purer form of white light from a TV’s backlighting system, which helps the TV’s color filter perform more accurately.

 An alternative to Quantum Dots, phosphor-coated LEDs have a chemical coating to alter the light’s output.
 When used in a TV, this results in a purer backlight that’s more easily manipulated by a TV’s color filter, resulting in a wide color gamut and increased color accuracy.

 This stands for organic light-emitting diode.
 In an OLED display, the pixels also produce their own light, eliminating the need for an additional LED backlight, making OLED screens super thin.
-They also tend to exhibit better black levels and color accuracy than LED TVs.
+Because each pixel can be individually turned off when not in use, OLED displays create a perfect black, which is why you will see claims of “infinite contrast” on some OLED models.
 For more information, see our OLED versus LED article.

 The latest version of the High-Bandwidth Digital Content Protection technology, which provides copy prevention specifically of 4K Ultra HD content.
 Any source device that requires HDCP 2.2 will require a 4K Ultra HD TV with an HDCP 2.2-compliant HDMI port for a compatible connection.